 Combustion safety is a leading concern for many builders, but it is rarely considered with respect to plumbing piping.
 Safety-conscious builders, plumbers, and homeowners should consider a few key elements:

 FlowGuard Gold® CPVC is self-extinguishing.
-When exposed to a normal house fire, FlowGuard Gold will develop a char but will not make the fire worse by continuing to burn once the flame is removed.
+When exposed to a normal house fire, FlowGuard Gold pipes and fittings will develop a char but will not make the fire worse by continuing to burn once the flame is removed.
 This is because FlowGuard Gold CPVC has a limiting oxygen index (LOI) of 60, meaning that it requires 60% oxygen in the air to sustain a flame.
 Other non-metallic plumbing materials have an LOI of less than 20, meaning they burn easily and sustain a flame in normal air.

 In fact, FlowGuard Gold CPVC can be used in the plumbing portion of a multi-purpose or passive purge fire protection system when combined with BlazeMaster CPVC.

 Third party laboratory testing of inhalation toxicity using the United States Testing - Pittsburgh Protocol - 12-8-89 shows that CPVC is no more toxic than a campfire.
 The Biological Services Division of the United States Testing Company, now SGS, confirms that the smoke from burning CPVC is comparable to the smoke from Douglas Fir wood.
 Caution: Inhalation of smoke from a house fire is never recommended, while CPVC will not significantly add to the toxicity of a house fire, other building products can produce more harmful smoke.